justpy-org/justpy/docs/tutorial/model_and_data.md

 ## Advanced use of the model attribute

-This part of the tutorial will use custom components so you may want to review that part of the tutorial first and then return to this section.
+!> This part of the tutorial will use custom components.
+I recommend skippng this section initially and returning to it after having completed the [Custom Components](tutorial/custom_components.md) part of the tutorial

 The following program is the base one we will expand on.
 It uses `model` in the same way as examples above.